Kieri Solutions has proven experience writing Business Continuity Plans / Disaster Recovery Plans.

 We will suggest improvements

 If there are glaring problems such as the backups are not enabled, or certain technologies are known to fail often, or if the proposed response to an incident would not be effective, we will give you a heads up.
 If you want help, we can help implement most fixes.
+For example, while writing recent a BCP, we discovered that two critical systems were not encrypted per HIPAA requirements, and one system wasn’t being backed up.
+We worked with company engineers to fix the problems before finalizing the BCP.

 We will research the risk of each type of incident.
 For example, we might check flood histories in your area or research the failure rate of your network devices.
 We will also make architectural diagram(s) to show critical systems and dependencies for your operations to continue.